Imranul-hassan/typescript-assignment/README.md

-# A Comprehensive Comparison of TypeScript Type vs Interface
+# TypeScript: Type vs Interface – What’s the Difference?

 TypeScript is a tool that builds on top of JavaScript and adds types to your code.
 This helps catch mistakes early and makes your code easier to understand.
 In TypeScript, you can describe the shape of data using types or interfaces.
 They seem very similar, so it can be confusing to know which one to use.
 In this post, we’ll explain the main differences between type and interface in a simple way, and show you when to use each.